 The Best_Excel_Tutorial macro used as an example above has several executable statements.
 For example, the statement “ActiveCell.Select” specifies that Excel should select the current active cell.

 A special type of executable statements are assignment statements.
-These type of statements, as you can imagine from their name, assign a particular “value or expression to a variable or constant.”
+Assignment statements assign a particular value or expression to a variable or constant.

 What Are Objects?

 As you've seen above, procedures perform tasks or actions.